 Charles Hooker focuses his practice on intellectual property litigation, including cases involving trademarks, trade dress, unfair competition, copyrights, licensing agreements, and related breach of contract disputes.
-Representative clients in litigated matters include adidas AG and adidas America, Inc., Reebok International Ltd., FCA US LLC, FN Herstal S.A., American Eagle Outfitters, Inc., AT&T, The Collegiate Licensing Company, YellowPages.com LLC, and Georgia Pacific Consumer Products LP.
+Representative clients in litigated matters include adidas AG and adidas America, Inc., Reebok International Ltd., FCA US LLC, FN Herstal S.A., American Eagle Outfitters, Inc., AT&T, The Collegiate Licensing Company, YellowPages.com LLC, Eat Just, Inc., and Georgia Pacific Consumer Products LP.
 Since 2011, Mr. Hooker consistently has been named a Georgia Super Lawyer or Rising Star for Intellectual Property Litigation by Super Lawyers magazine, and has been recognized as a top attorney by peers in Georgia Trend magazine's Legal Elite.
-He is listed in the 2018, 2019 and 2020 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Mr. Hooker received the Kerry Harike Joedecke Atlanta Young Lawyer of the Year Award in 2010.
+He is listed in the 2023 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Mr. Hooker received the Pro Bono Partner of the Year Award in 2022 for his work on a significant habeas corpus matter, and he received the Kerry Harike Joedecke Atlanta Young Lawyer of the Year Award in 2010.

 Mr. Hooker has been a guest lecturer in trademark and copyright courses at Emory University School of Law and the University of Georgia School of Law, and he frequently speaks at conferences and on panels in these areas.
-He also devotes a substantial amount of time to pro bono litigation matters, including work with the Southern Center for Human Rights and the Anti-Defamation League.
-And he is actively involved in the community and the Atlanta Bar.
-He has served on the Board of Directors for WonderRoot, the Atlanta Council of Younger Lawyers, the Intown Academy, Out of Hand Theater, and the Candler Park Conservancy.
+He also devotes a substantial amount of time to pro bono litigation matters, including serving as lead counsel in a habeas corpus matter, and working with the Southern Center for Human Rights and the Anti-Defamation League.
+He is actively involved in the community and the Atlanta Bar.
+He currently serves as the Chair of the Theater and the Secretary of the Board of The Art Farm at Serenbe.
+In the past, he has served on the Board of Directors for WonderRoot, the Atlanta Council of Younger Lawyers, the Intown Academy, Out of Hand Theater, and the Candler Park Conservancy.
 Mr. Hooker is also a former member of the Atlanta Bar Association's "Reputation and Public Trust" Committee.

 Prior to joining Kilpatrick Townsend, Mr. Hooker served as a law clerk to Judge Rhesa Hawkins Barksdale on the United States Court of Appeals for the Fifth Circuit.
 During law school, Mr. Hooker was the Editor-in-Chief of the Emory International Law Review and Executive Director of Student Legal Services.